 Your cost of living is how much income you would need to sustain your standard of living and cover basic living expenses in another city.
 Although the cost of living across Canada will be different for an individual, a couple, or a family based on lifestyle choices and their needs, the most common components of cost of living will include housing, food, transportation, and childcare.

-The cost of living in a city can also be one of the key factors that influence where you decide to live.
+The cost of living in a city compared with the average or median income in that region can also be one of the key factors that influence where you decide to live.
 If you're living in a city with a very high cost of living but are not benefiting from a higher income, you may have a lower standard of living compared to living somewhere cheaper.
 This cost of living calculator helps you to determine how much more you would need to earn to have the same standard of living in other Canadian cities, which can help you to make a more informed decision on where to live.

 Did you know that even though the city of Gatineau is a few minutes drive away from Ottawa, the cost of living in Gatineau for a family of 3 with a small child is 37% lower!
 Although the income tax rate in Quebec is higher, subsidized child care in Quebec and lower rents in Gatineau still make the cost of living much cheaper than in Ottawa.